kubeflow/website/content/en/docs/pipelines/installation/localcluster-deployment.md

 ## Uninstalling Kubeflow Pipelines

-Below are the steps to remove Kubeflow Pipelines on kind, k3s, or k3s on WSL:
+Below are the steps to remove Kubeflow Pipelines on kind, K3s, or K3ai:

 - To uninstall Kubeflow Pipelines using your manifest file, run this command: